 Substitute both parts:

-This is already a correct final answer.
-If you want a cleaner factored form, pull out the common pieces:
+This is already correct.
+For a cleaner factored form, pull out the common pieces:

-The key idea is the order.
-Choose the product rule from the outside structure, then use the chain rule only where it is needed inside the factor .
+The key is the order: choose the product rule from the outside structure, then use the chain rule only where it is needed inside .

-- Using the power rule on the whole expression when the function is actually a product or quotient.
+Picking the rule.
+Applying the power rule to the whole expression when the function is really a product or quotient is the classic misfire.
+Self-check: name the outermost structure out loud before writing anything.

-- Writing the derivative of a product as instead of two added terms.
+Building the product term.
+Writing the derivative of a product as instead of two added terms drops half the answer.
+Self-check: a product derivative always has two terms.

-Derivative rules matter anywhere you need a rate of change.
-In a calculus course, that usually means tangent slopes, motion, optimization, and graph behavior.
-In physics, they show up in velocity and acceleration.
-In engineering or economics, they help describe how one quantity responds when another changes.
+Derivative rules matter anywhere you need a rate of change: tangent slopes, motion, optimization, and graph behavior in a calculus course; velocity and acceleration in physics; and how one quantity responds when another changes in engineering or economics.

 Differentiate